 Despite the wide misconceptions, an appeal is not another trial.
 In fact, the court of appeals is completely different from a trial court.
 Instead of one judge, there are three judges who will not hear any witnesses, evidence, or have a jury in the courtroom.
 Your attorney will write a long appellate brief that will state your argument.
 There is typically a short oral argument that your attorney will make in front of the appellate court.
 Appellate judges are not there to decide who should have won your case, but rather if there was an error made during your trial.

 Myth #2: You Can Appeal to the Supreme Court

 While you have to appeal to get the Supreme Court, you have no right to have your case to be heard by either the state or federal Supreme Court.
-They are incredibly selective on the cases they choose to hear, and there is a very minuscule chance that your case will be chosen.
+They are incredibly selective in the cases they choose to hear, and there is a minuscule chance that your case will be chosen.

 Myth #3: You Don’t Have to Pay a Judgment